-Results 1–10 of 56 for "Fact Sheet"X related to "Become a key contact" Refine Your Search Refine Your Search TopicChildren (16)Teens (9)Socioeconomic status (8)Aging (4)Education (4) 27 more... [+] Lesbian, gay, bisexual, transgender (4)Race (4)Sexuality (4)Law & psychology (3)Autism (2)Disability (2)Health disparities (2)Human rights (2)Marriage & divorce (2)Parenting (2)ADHD (1)Anxiety (1)Bullying (1)Death & dying (1)Eating disorders (1)Emotional health (1)HIV & AIDS (1)Learning & memory (1)Natural disasters (1)Obesity (1)Safety & design (1)Sexual abuse (1)Sleep (1)Stress (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (3)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 56 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 2.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
-Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 3.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 4.Health Care Reform: Disparities in Mental Health Status and Mental Health CareBlacks, Latinos, American Indians/Alaska Natives, and Asian Americans are over-represented in populations that are particularly at risk for mental health disorders.
+Results 1–10 of 56 for "Fact Sheet"X related to "Become a key contact" Refine Your Search Refine Your Search TopicChildren (18)Teens (10)Socioeconomic status (8)Education (4)Lesbian, gay, bisexual, transgender (4) 30 more... [+] Race (4)Aging (3)Anxiety (2)Autism (2)Disability (2)Emotional health (2)Health disparities (2)Human rights (2)Marriage & divorce (2)Natural disasters (2)Pain (2)Parenting (2)Stress (2)Therapy (2)ADHD (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)HIV & AIDS (1)Law & psychology (1)Learning & memory (1)Obesity (1)Safety & design (1)Sexual abuse (1)Sleep (1)Testing issues (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (3)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 56 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 2.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 3.Education & Socioeconomic Status Fact SheetThis fact sheet explains the impact of socioeconomic status on educational outcomes and ways to reduce risk factors such as slow academic skills development, low literacy, chronic stress, and increased dropout rates.Fact Sheet 4.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
+Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 5.Lesbian, Gay, Bisexual & Transgender Persons & Socioeconomic StatusDiscrimination of LGBT persons in the workplace is a significant factor in the differences in socioeconomic status for LGBT persons.Fact Sheet 6.Ethnic and Racial Minorities & Socioeconomic StatusCommunities are often segregated by SES, race and ethnicity and they share characteristics of developing nations: low economic development, poor health conditions and low levels of educational attainment.Fact Sheet 7.Health Care Reform: Disparities in Mental Health Status and Mental Health CareBlacks, Latinos, American Indians/Alaska Natives, and Asian Americans are over-represented in populations that are particularly at risk for mental health disorders.
 Additionally, minority individuals may experience symptoms that are undiagnosed, under-diagnosed, or misdiagnosed for cultural, linguistic, or historical reasons.Fact Sheet 8.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
-These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 9.The Critical Need for GeropsychologistsNearly 20% of older adults and two-thirds of nursing home patients now experience some kind of mental disorder.
+These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 9.Supporting Child Maltreatment Prevention Efforts in Community Health Centers Act - Fact SheetAnswers to common questions S. 54 and H.R.
+5841 which would fund demonstration programs at community health centers to promote family wellbeing.Fact Sheet 10.The Critical Need for GeropsychologistsNearly 20% of older adults and two-thirds of nursing home patients now experience some kind of mental disorder.
 The most prevalent mental disorders of older adults are anxiety, cognitive impairment (due to dementia) and depression.
-Fact Sheet 10.The Elder Justice Act (S. 1070/H.R.
-1783)The act is designed to provide federal resources to prevent, detect, treat, understand, intervene in and, where appropriate, prosecute elder abuse, neglect and exploitation.Fact Sheet Previous 1 2 3 ...
+Fact Sheet Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 56 for "Fact Sheet"X related to "Become a key contact"